ankitsingh-1012/life-skills-repo/Sexual-Harashment.md

 ### Sexual Harassment:

 Sexual harassment refers to unwelcome behavior of a sexual nature that negatively impacts a person’s safety, comfort, and respect within an environment.
-Such behavior can target any gender and disrupts both personal well-being and professional productivity.
+Such behavior can target any gender and disrupt both personal well-being and professional productivity.
 Understanding its forms helps individuals recognize and address it effectively.

 ### Types of Sexual Harassment